 The 100 Maneiras of no. 39 is the natural evolution of no. 35, the former restaurant located on the same street (now closed for refurbishment), which for 10 years marked the rebirth of the most-Portuguese-Yugoslav-chef-ever after the bankruptcy of his first space, in Cascais.

-Nuno Faria allied himself with the producer (and a friend of this house) António Maçanita and with the sommeliers Rafael Amorim and Amílcar Drummond to, besides these hundreds of entries of the main menu, build an alternative menu with 100 wines grouped in other ways.
+Nuno Faria joined forces with our team of sommeliers to, besides these hundreds of entries of the main menu, build an alternative menu with 100 wines grouped in other ways.
 One of them is “To Die For!
 By Dirk Niepoort”, a selection signed by the great (wine producer and friend) Dirk Niepoort.

 100 is maturity.
 Ljubo’s maturity but also of the group 100 Maneiras.
-We celebrate 10 years together and we know what we want.
+A restaurant opened when we celebrated 10 years together and know what we want.
 We want to look at the whole world, to bring the whole world into us, to bring our world into every detail, to bring us into everything.
 And we want to be just like ourselves.

 We thought about each and every detail: from the tableware (much of it drawn by Ljubomir himself), to handmade crystal glasses; from the custom cutlery to the music selected by Nelson Santos; from the plants on the walls of The Glass House to the light, which creates different “scenarios” for each moment of the “performance”.
 From the coffee menu, with 5 different types of service, including Bosnian, to the choice of teas and olive oils.